2011 Omani protests

-The 2011 Omani protests (also called the Omani Spring) were a series of protests in the Persian Gulf country of Oman that occurred as part of the revolutionary wave popularly known as the "Arab Spring".
+The 2011 Omani protests (also called the Omani Spring) were a series of protests in Oman that occurred as part of the revolutionary wave popularly known as the "Arab Spring".

 The protesters demanded salary increases, lower living costs, the creation of more jobs and a reduction in corruption.
 Protests in Sohar, Oman's fifth-largest city, centered on the Globe Roundabout.
-The Sultan's responses included the dismissal of a third of the governing cabinet.
+One of the responses of the then Sultan Qaboos bin Said was the dismissal of a third of the governing cabinet.

 Issues

 Protesters demanded salary increases and lower costs of living.
 On 20 February 2011, protesters welcomed a move by the government to increase the minimum wage.
-The wage increase targets Omani workers in the private sector.
+The wage increase targeted Omani workers in the private sector.
 Public sector Omani employees have received wage increases in the past, but the private sector was so far overlooked.
 The Government of Oman raised minimum wages for an estimated 150,000 private sector employees to $520 from $364 a month.
 As protests continued in Sohar the demands were still jobs and political reforms.
 The protesters also want more jobs, freedom of expression, less government control over the media, political reforms, better living conditions, an abolition of taxes and the trial of all ministers.

 Protesters in Muscat also demanded cabinet ministers not serve more than four years.
 In several other protests, Omanis furthered their demands by calling for a reduction of foreign workers in order to provide more jobs for Omani citizens by private companies.